campfire-digital-services/liferay-dm-folder-downloader/README.md

     On branch master

 e.g. Checkout branch 6.1.x, 6.2.x or 7.0.x from GitHub project

-NOTE: This sample shows checkout for branch 6.2.x.
-The same process applies for 6.1.x or 7.0.x

     % git clone https://github.com/permeance/liferay-dm-folder-downloader
     Cloning into 'liferay-dm-folder-downloader'...